WildH0g/UnitTestingApp/README.md

 Then there are a couple of helper methods, `printHeader()` and `clearConsole()`.

-### Print* Functions
+### Print-family Functions

 **Note**: The level of information shows by print-family functions wil depend on the level of information the user specified via `setLevelInfo(vaue)`, or if no value was specified it assumes the level of infomration is `1`.
-See section: *Control level of information to log out* for more information.
+See section: *Control Level of Information to log out* for more information.

 The `printHeader()` function just helps with readability by printing a header in the console like this.
 It can be used for printing for example the title of the testing set.
 Here the expected result under `1` level of information: